dave-reynolds-93/ci-project-1/README(NEW).md

 ### Known Bugs

--   The image I used is leaving white space above and below it as I shrink the screen down to tablet size.
+-   The image is leaving white space above and below it as I shrink the screen down to tablet size.
+It is also leaving white space to the right of it as the screen width gets very large.

 ### Bugs that were fixed